-At the end of each semester, students not passing 70% of the maximum possible courses are identified.
-Parents are notified that the student is not making adequate academic progress and have the option of submitting a hardship request to the principal or principal's designee to maintain the student's Driving Eligibility status.
+Not Making Adequate Progress / North Carolina House Bill 769 At the end of each semester, students not passing 70% of the maximum possible courses taken are identified.
+Parents receive letter from DMV that the student is not making adequate academic progress and have the option of submitting a hardship request to the principal or principal's designee to maintain the student's Driving Eligibility status.